April Cause Area

 Gardening at Lost Corner

 The Atlanta BeltLine is a sustainable redevelopment project and one of the largest urban redevelopment programs in the United States.
-This month we will be celebrating Global Youth Service Day and Earth Day at our adopted section of the BeltLine on April 24.
+Join us on the 3rd Saturday of every month to beautify our adopted section of the BeltLine.
+Click here to register to volunteer and for more information.
+Haven’t joined Pebble Tossers yet?
+Join us on April 16 to learn more about Pebble Tossers and volunteer with us.

 How Can You Minimize Your Environmental Impact?